wormyy/slido-assignment/README.md

   the first time.
 I like it a lot, especially the Grid and the utilities for constant spacing
-- Styled components - I hate global CSS, and I think css-in-js is the most sensible way of handling CSS (css-modules are also fine).
+- Styled components - I hate global CSS, and I think css-in-js is the most sensible way of handling CSS (along with reusable components and a design system).
 Styled-components is what I'm used to, but there other very good solutions.
 In the end I didn't have to use almost any custom styling, because MUI and it's utils handled almost all my needs (which I love, the less custom CSS the better)